 Transcriptome analysis experiments enable researchers to characterize transcriptional activity (coding and non-coding), focus on a subset of relevant target genes and transcripts, or profile thousands of genes at once to create a global picture of cell function.
 Gene expression analysis studies can provide a snapshot of actively expressed genes and transcripts under various conditions.

 Next-generation sequencing (NGS) capabilities have shifted the scope of transcriptomics from the interrogation of a few genes at a time to the profiling of genome-wide gene expression levels in a single experiment.
-Find out how to analyze gene expression and identify novel transcripts using NGS-based RNA sequencing (RNA-Seq) methods.
-Illumina offers comprehensive solutions for a broad range of sample types.
+Find out how NGS-based RNA sequencing (RNA-Seq) compares to other common gene expression and transcript profiling methods, gene expression microarrays and qRT-PCR.
+Learn how to analyze gene expression and identify novel transcripts using RNA-Seq.

 Learn how to analyze gene expression using the following NGS-based RNA-Seq methods:

-Researchers use Illumina sequencing to profile biomarkers and analyze transcriptome signatures of activated pathways in cancer samples.Read Interview
+Researchers use NGS-based RNA-Seq to profile biomarkers and analyze transcriptomic signatures of activated pathways in cancer samples.Read Interview

 Analyzing gene expression and transcriptome changes with RNA sequencing can help researchers understand tumor classification and progression.
 Learn more about cancer RNA-Seq.